thirdweb-dev/typescript-sdk/docs/sdk.module.md

 ## Module class

 The root Module class.
 All other Modules extend this.
-It should never be instantiated directly.

 <b>Signature:</b>